srph/til/2015-02-28-c-effin-pointers.md

 ## Note

-I'm thinking of a better way to explain *pointers*, so further mentees and other people won't face the same dilemma of seeing *pointers* as intricate beings.
+I'm thinking of a better way to explain *pointers*, so further mentees and other people won't face the same dilemma of seeing *pointers* as intricate beings when they're just misunderstood.